Eligibility and Application Requirements

 This training is geared towards:

-- Incoming or current fellows in an ACGME-accredited clinical pain medicine program
+- Incoming or current fellows in an ACGME-accredited clinical subspecialty program

 Fellows should be interested in a comprehensive review of addiction medicine and motivated to incorporate substance use issues into their research methods.

-- Be incoming or current fellows in a clinical subspecialty program that includes HIV and/or hepatitis C training for the upcoming academic year or enrolled in a clinical pain medicine program.
+- Be incoming or current fellows in a clinical subspecialty program for the upcoming academic year.

 - Demonstrate that they will have substantial time during their fellowship to pursue a mentored clinical research project.